mykelalvis/FATESRD/fate-srd.com/frontier-spirit/Stunts in Frontier Spirit.md

 Each character can have at most one stunt representing a piece of "space opera" technology, above and beyond the capabilities of 21st-century science.
-Characters can cobble together jerry-rigged high-tech devices using [[create advantage]] with Craft or Science, or borrow or lease them with [[Contacts]] or [[Resources]].
+Characters can cobble together jerry-rigged high-tech devices using [[Create Advantage]] with Craft or Science, or borrow or lease them with [[Contacts]] or [[Resources]].
 A stunt gives permanent access and ownership, and guarantees reliability.